Summer Program for Elementary Literacy and Language (SPELL)

-Dates and Times: Monday to Thursday from 9 a.m. to noon.
+Dates and Times: Afternoons during the school year and mornings during summer.
 Please contact the clinic for information about upcoming sessions.

-Location: Pediatric Communication Clinic, Community Services Building, 200 E. Curry Rd., Tempe, AZ 85281
+Location: Online or at the Pediatric Communication Clinic, Community Services Building, 200 E. Curry Rd., Tempe, AZ 85281

-Ages/grades: The program is helpful for typically developing children or children with a diagnosed language or reading impairment who have completed the second grade.
-Participants must be English speakers.
-This camp is not designed for children who have significant difficulty with attention or social skills.
+Ages/grades: The program is helpful for typically developing children or children with a diagnosed language or reading impairment.

-Notes: This camp will be held in person and will follow local health guidelines.
+Notes: Sessions in person follow local, university and clinic health guidelines.
 Masks will be required.